 Stevia comes from a plant called Stevia rebaudiana that is native to Paraguay and Brazil.
 People in these countries have used stevia leaves for hundreds of years to help sweeten foods.
 Stevia is 200 times sweeter than sugar.
 It has been used in traditional medicine for stomach problems or for the treatment of burns.
 The fact that stevia is sourced from a plant may make it more appealing to some people, but this does not make it inherently better than chemically-based sweeteners.

 There has been a significant amount of research on artificial sweeteners and even though they do not contain any calories, they still may stimulate appetite and sugar cravings.
-There is a mismatch between the perception of sweetness (via an artificial sweetener) and actually calories provided by a sweet food.
+There is also a mismatch between how we view sweetness (via an artificial sweetener) and calories provided by a portion of sweet food.
 Artificial sweeteners have been found to actually increase appetite, lead to weight gain, and cause more metabolic dysfunction than regular sugar would.
 Since stevia is a non-caloric sweetener, it has the potential to cause similar metabolic damage as other chemically based sweeteners such as aspartame.

 Stevia is being sold via the brand names Truvia, CSR Smart, SteviaSweet, Sweetin, PureVia which are a purified version of the original plant sometimes mixed with other ingredients.
 Truvia is a product by the Coca-Cola company that contains both rebiana (a derivative of stevia) and erythritol.
 PureVia is a similar product made by Pepsi.
 These two brands are highly processed stevia derivatives and some people believe organic or more natural versions may be a better choice.
 Like any non-calorie sweeteners, it has no calories or carbohydrates and should not significantly impact your blood sugar.